aherrick/Shadr/README.md

 ## Installation

-1. Download `Shadr_win-x64.exe` from the [latest release](https://github.com/aherrick/Shadr/releases/latest)
+1. Download `Shadr-vX.X.X-win-x64.zip` from the [latest release](https://github.com/aherrick/Shadr/releases/latest)
-2. Rename it to `Shadr.exe` and place it anywhere you like
+2. Extract to any folder
 3. Run `Shadr.exe`
-4. (Optional) Drag to your Startup folder for auto-start with Windows
+4. Shadr will auto-update when new versions are available

 ## Usage